Vulnerable children in Scotland may have been detained unlawfully in secure accommodation, according to a new investigation.

 What the Commissioner’s Investigation was about

-The Commissioner has the legal power to investigate in some cases where he thinks rights promises to children and young people aren’t being kept in Scotland.
+The Commissioner has the legal power to investigate in some cases where they think rights promises to children and young people aren’t being kept in Scotland.
 It’s a way that our office can hold people in power to account and demand they make changes when they’re failing to follow the law around children’s human rights.

 Secure accommodation is a place where children can go to get help if it isn’t safe to live at home because they might hurt themselves or someone else.